TheBerkin/Devcom/README.md

 ###Commands

 Defining new commands is a straightforward, easy process.
-Make a class marked with the `[DevcomCategory]` attribute.
+Make a class marked with the `[Category]` attribute.
 Then add static methods inside it with `[Command]` attributes that define what the commands are called.

 ```cs
 using System;